 I got into using computers in mechanical engineering to synthesize three-dimensional kinematic linkages, which sounds pretty complicated but actually involved many of the same concepts that you use in computer graphics.
 When I started working at other jobs – I worked at NASA Ames doing scientific programming – I did everything I could to get my hands on equipment that I could create computer graphics with, because I just felt a real need to create some sort of tangible output.
 I wasn’t into programming in the abstract.''

 Indeed, in the early 1960s Silva began working towards his Masters Degree in Mechanical Engineering at Stanford University.
 At the time he could not have conceived that the humble computer would one day become such a dynamic medium for self-expression and creativity.
 The existence of this potential only began to be realised during his 4 years with Informatics, a contractor to the NASA Ames Laboratory.
-Like many computer programming pioneers of the time, Silva did his most interesting work after hours when the precious computer resources available would otherwise have lay idle.
+Like many computer programming pioneers of the era, Silva did his most interesting work after hours when the precious computer resources available would otherwise have lay idle.

 In 1978, he took up a new position at Xerox designing the user interface design for the Xerox Star workstation.
 It was there that he envisioned that having fun with computers might actually make for a decent living.
 The following year he moved to the newly-formed Lucasfilm computer division, where he designed a video editor.
 After that Silva returned to Xerox, where he worked with Bill Bowman to create a next generation bitmap graphics editor.
-This collaboration resulted in Doodle, a monochrome paint program Silva produced for the Xerox Star 8010 ''Dandelion'' system, which eventually evolved into the Free-Hand Drawing application produced for the platform and its successors as part of Xerox's graphic-orientated ViewPoint software suite.
+This collaboration resulted in Doodle, a monochrome paint program Silva produced for the Xerox Star 8010 ''Dandelion'' system circa 1980, which eventually evolved into the Free-Hand Drawing application produced for the platform and its successors as part of Xerox's graphic-orientated ViewPoint software suite.